-Eating Disorder Therapy LA is privileged to be a practicum site for two local doctoral programs in clinical psychology— the California School of Professional Psychology at Alliant International University and Pepperdine University's Clinical Psychology Doctoral Program of the Graduate School of Education and Psychology.
+Eating Disorder Therapy LA is privileged to be a practicum site for three local doctoral programs in clinical psychology— the California School of Professional Psychology at Alliant International University, The Chicago School for Professional Psychology in Los Angeles, and Pepperdine University's Clinical Psychology Doctoral Program of the Graduate School of Education and Psychology.

 All of the psychological externs receive extensive training through EDTLA’s training seminars and supervision program in order to provide quality therapy at lower fees than is typically found in Los Angeles.